OceanBase logo

 Note

-• This method depends on the systemctl command.
-Perform the operations in a non-container environment.
+• This method relies on the systemctl command.
+Therefore, you must perform the operations in a non-container environment.

 • Anolis OS 8.X (Linux kernel 4.19 or later)